-Kenan is a partner in A&L Goodbody's Disputes & Investigations Group.
-He leads both our White Collar Crime Group and our Corporate Reputation team.
+Kenan is a partner in A&L Goodbody's Disputes & Investigations group.
+He leads both our White Collar Crime and Corporate Reputation groups.
 He has advised on many of Ireland's most high profile corporate crises in recent years.
 He has market leading expertise in white collar crime, reputational issues, and business-critical commercial disputes.

 Kenan advises on internal investigations, whistleblowing complaints, dawn raids, money laundering, bribery/corruption, cybercrime, market abuse/insider dealing and export controls/sanctions issues.
 He also advises clients on managing their relationships with various regulators in Ireland and abroad.